Werner Voss: Legacy

 When the British aces of 56 Squadron learned their fallen foe's identity, they were quick to pay public tribute to him.
 The leading British pilot he fought that day, James McCudden VC, expressed sincere regret at Voss' death: "His flying was wonderful, his courage magnificent and in my opinion he was the bravest German airman whom it has been my privilege to see fight."

-In later years, Voss would not be forgotten.
-Because his grave site was lost, Werner Voss is one of 44,292 German soldiers memorialized in the Langemark German war cemetery, some 6 km northeast of Ypres, Belgium.
 During the Nazi regime, Voss' old school in Krefeld was renamed in his honour, but this was later reversed following the German defeat in World War II.
 A major thoroughfare in Krefeld is still named for him.
 He is also commemorated by street names in Stuttgart and in Berlin.

 Still enduring is the debate as to why Voss chose to fight on against clearly almost impossible odds rather than disengage from the action.
 However, it is possible that he wanted to close the gap in victories between himself and the Red Baron by shooting down some British aircraft, so he stayed on.
 Although Voss's apparent refusal to retreat is not mentioned in the contemporary English combat reports, nor in McCudden's autobiography written in June and July 1918, McCudden is credited with the observation that Voss seemingly rejected several opportunities to disengage and withdraw from the tactically grave situation in which he found himself.
 In 1942 author Hector Bolitho and ace James Ira Thomas Jones received letters from both Chidlaw-Roberts and Bowman concerning their recall of Voss's last stand.
 Bowman read and savaged the Chidlaw-Roberts account for its inaccuracies, although his own account had obvious errors.
 At the same time Bowman also stated that he believed Voss had an opportunity to disengage and save himself, but had deliberately chosen instead to fight in spite of the overwhelmingly unequal situation with which he was faced.
 This is the earliest positively identified historical source for the assertion that Voss rejected chances for a safe retreat that were open to him.
 The dogfight remains a subject of debate and controversy among combat aviation historians and interested parties.

-In popular culture:
+In popular culture

 In the 2008 biopic The Red Baron, Werner Voss is portrayed by actor Til Schweiger.